-I am sponsoring my spouse or partner who is in Canada.
+I’m sponsoring my spouse or common-law partner.
 Can they work while their application is being processed?

 Yes, but only if they have a work permit.

 Your sponsored spouse or partner can apply for an open work permit if

 - they’re living with you, in Canada, and

 - we’ve confirmed their application for permanent residence is complete

 While your spouse or partner’s permanent residence application is being processed, they must

 - maintain legal status as a temporary resident in Canada, and